Fallenbagel/jellyseerr/docs/support/faq.md

 ### Help!
 My request still shows "requested" even though it is in Plex!

-See "[Some media is missing from Overseerr that I know is in Plex!](#some-media-is-missing-from-overseerr-that-i-know-is-in-plex)" for troubleshooting steps.
+See "[Some media is missing from Jellyseerr that I know is in Plex!](#some-media-is-missing-from-overseerr-that-i-know-is-in-plex)" for troubleshooting steps.

 ### Series requests keep failing!

-If you configured a URL base in Sonarr, make sure you have also configured the [URL Base](../using-overseerr/settings/README.md#url-base) setting for your Sonarr server in Overseerr.
+If you configured a URL base in Sonarr, make sure you have also configured the [URL Base](../using-overseerr/settings/README.md#url-base) setting for your Sonarr server in Jellyseerr.

-Also, check that you are using Sonarr v3 and that you have configured a default language profile in Overseerr.
+Also, check that you are using Sonarr v3 and that you have configured a default language profile in Jellyseerr.

 Language profile support for Sonarr was added in [v1.20.0](https://github.com/sct/overseerr/releases/tag/v1.20.0) along with a new, _required_ **Language Profile** setting.
 If series requests are failing, make sure that you have a default language profile configured for each of your Sonarr servers in **Settings &rarr; Services**.